pmjones/credential-exchange/README.md

 # CredentialExchange Technique

-The Application layer will almost always need to know who is using it, even if only to help determine authorization.
+In a typical [DDD layered architecture][], the Application layer will almost always need to know who is using it, even if only to help determine authorization.
 This is not a problem of authentication per se.
 Instead, it is a problem of taking the identification values provided by a prior authentication (such as a JWT or a session ID) and matching them to a Domain layer User object.
 Further, the problem must be solved in a way that does not tie the Application or Domain layers to any particular Presentation (User Interface) layer.

 This paper describes a technique to identify the Domain layer User by passing the identifying information from the Presentation (User Interface) layer into